General Education Curriculum (GPAC)

 GW students across the university must complete the Tier One requirements.

 - One course in scientific reasoning (must be in natural and/or physical laboratory sciences)

-- Two courses in critical thinking in the social sciences
+- Two courses in critical thinking, quantitative reasoning or scientific reasoning in the social sciences

 - One course in critical thinking in the humanities

 - First Year Writing (UW 1020)